 I developed my first portfolio website for my art, pixel by pixel.

 My passion for the Arts and Digital world brought me to specialise in the Development of Museums Cultural Heritage through New Technologies.

 The Web was just spreading out and I got happily trapped into its net.
 I taught myself how to use Photoshop and develop in HTML.
 This opened me up an entire world, a future I couldn't have imagined before.

 Finished my MA degree in Arts and Humanities at the faculty of Anthropology and Comparative Literatures (French, Spanish, English and Urdu) at Istituto Orientale in Naples.

-In those 4 years I developed in parallel my passion for photography, fine art and the digital world.
+In those 4 years I developed in parallel my skills for photography, fine art and the digital world.

 I also worked in the Arts & Tourism in Barcelona for a year and as a translator and interpreter at the Court of Justice in Naples.